i-aki-y/dend-capstone/README.md

 ### 6. Collect TMDB data change set

 Although MovieLens data does not update frequently, TMDB's dataset is constantly updated.
-In this step, the changes of TMDB's dataset are obtained from the API.
+In this step, the changes in TMDB's dataset are obtained from the API.

 ### 7. Update the result dataset

-We merge the change set to our result dataset.
+We merge the changeset to our result dataset.

 ## Contents

-This project contains the following files
+This project contains the following files:

 - `README.md`: This file.
 This contains the description of the project and usage.
 - `airflow_variables.json `: This defines the airflow variables which are used in this project.
-This file includes some *place holders* which should appropriately be replaced according to your environment.
+This file includes some *place holders*, which should appropriately be replaced according to your environment.
 You can import this file from the airflow web interface by the following steps: Select menus `Admin` > `Variable`, and click `Import Variables`.
 - `imgs/*`: Supplementary materials used in `README.md`.
 - `dag/*.py` : These are definitions of airflow dags.
-- `plugins/helpers/scripts.py`: In this file, there are some definitions of shell scripts in which we setup EMR cluster and control the steps.
+- `plugins/helpers/scripts.py`: In this file, there are some definitions of shell scripts in which we set up EMR cluster and control the steps.
-- `plugins/operators/*.py`: These files defines airflow's custom operators.
+- `plugins/operators/*.py`: These files define airflow's custom operators.
-- `emr/emr_bootstrap.sh`: This is a bootstrap script which is used when the EMR cluster is setup.
-In order to run cluster set script, you should upload this script to the S3 where the EMR process can access.
+- `emr/emr_bootstrap.sh`: This is a bootstrap script that is used when the EMR cluster is setup.
+In order to run a cluster set script, you should upload this script to the S3 where the EMR process can access.
-- `emr/etl.py`: This is a ETL script which is executed on the EMR cluster.
+- `emr/etl.py`: This is an ETL script which is executed on the EMR cluster.

 ## Airflow pipeline

 ### run airflow

-This project is implemented as a airflow pipeline.
+This project is implemented as an airflow pipeline.
 After the setup the airflow[^airflow_setup], you should run the following command.

 ```